 Day 7 - 8

 Continue your journey at Kruger National Park, which is characterized by its diverse ecosystems where no two days are the same.
-You'll board a micro flight and go from Singita Lebombo to Singita Boulders in the Sabi Sands.
 The animal action in this private unfenced game reserve is centered around the Sabi and Sands Rivers.
 In a parched landscape, these water sources will make game viewing easy for you.
 Hippos casually bathe in the pools, emerging at dusk to munch on the grassy embankments.
 Buffalo and elephants are drawn to the reeds where large family herds mischievously interact with one another throughout the day.
 Impala and greater Kudu always keep a watchful eye for predators, as this landscape is prime hunting territory for leopards and lion prides.
 The phenomenal concentration of wild rhinos means that you will quickly lose count of how many you will have seen.

-The luxurious Singita Boulders Lodge has floor-to-ceiling glass walls that ensure you will always get unobstructed views of the stunning landscape.
+The luxurious lodge has floor-to-ceiling glass walls that ensure you will always get unobstructed views of the stunning landscape.
 Zebras pass in front of your eyes, while a rhino spotting can interrupt any afternoon lounging on the verandah.
 Each suite boasts a heated pool, en-suite bathroom, outdoor shower, fireplace, and deck.
-The Singita Boulders Lodge is all about elegant immersion in the Kruger National Park.
+The marvelous accommodation is all about elegant immersion in the Kruger National Park.
 All safari activities will be included, and you'll see the wildlife from many different angles.

 Explore the savannah by safari truck, the daytime and nighttime bringing out a new cast of animals.
 This is prime big cat territory and lion sightings are common on every drive.
 Leopards and cheetahs hunt alone, and in the parched savannah, an authentic chase offers a thrilling experience.
 Rhinos don't have to worry about predators, and their monumental size can only by truly appreciated on a walking safari.
 Experienced and armed game trackers take you closer and keep you safe.
 In the riverine forest, bushbuck and greater bush baby offers a charming alternative to the Big Five's power, while impressive herds of antelope stick together as they feed on the grass.
 These four days in the Kruger will show you a raw and personal side to African wildlife that is often scarcely believable.